Noakhali District: Sports and games

 Cricket is a popular sport in Noakhali, and players from this district form a part of the East Zone.
-Football is also a common sport and the multi-use Shaheed Bulu Stadium is known to have hosted the National Football Championship and Bangladesh Premier League.
-It is also the home grounds of the Team BJMC (based in Dhaka) as well as Greater Noakhali's own football team, NoFeL SC.
+Football is also a common sport and the multi-use Shaheed Bulu Stadium is known to have hosted the National Football League and the Bangladesh Premier League.
+It is also the home ground of Greater Noakhali's own football team, NoFeL SC.
 Board and home games such as Dosh Fochish and its modern counterpart Ludu, as well as Carrom Board, Sur-Fulish, Khanamasi and Chess, are very popular in the region.
 Nowka Bais is a common traditional rowing competition during the monsoon season when rivers are filled up, and much of the land is under water.
 Fighting sports include Kabaddi, Latim and Lathi khela.

 Demographics

-According to the 2011 Bangladesh census, Noakhali District had a population of 3,108,083, of which 1,485,169 were males and 1,622,914 females.
-Rural population was 2,611,383 (84.02%) while the urban population was 496,700 (15.98%).
-Noakhali district had a literacy rate of 51.29% for the population 7 years and above: 51.44% for males and 51.16% for females.
-The main town Maijdee has a population of 84,585 (male 51.50%, female 48.50%) with a population density of 5,915/km2 (3,675/mi2).

-The tribal population generally consists of Tripuris as parts of the district was formerly a feudal territory of the Tripura Kingdom and is in close proximity to the Indian state of Tripura.

-Religion

-Islam is the predominant religion in the district with Hindu minority.
-Christians and buddhists constitute 0.02% and 0.03% of the district population respectively.
-The district has 4,159 mosques, 497 eidgahs, 239 temples, two Buddhist pagodas and two churches.
+According to the 2022 Census of Bangladesh, Noakhali District had 776,070 households and a population of 3,625,442 with an average 4.62 people per household.
+Among the population, 823,404 (22.71%) inhabitants were under 10 years of age.
+The population density was 984 people per km2.
+Noakhali District had a literacy rate (age 7 and over) of 75.52%, compared to the national average of 74.80%, and a sex ratio of 1094 females per 1,000 males.
+Approximately, 18.00% of the population lived in urban areas.
+The ethnic population was 1,004.

+Islam is the largest religion, with nearly 96% of the population.
+Hinduism is the largest minority religion, with over 4% of the population.
+In 2011, Muslims were 95.43% of the population while Hindus were 4.52%.
+There is a small population of 900 Catholics mainly in Noakhali Sadar upazila dating to the Portuguese influence over Bengal and some 800 Buddhists in Noakhali city along with Sonaimuri and Senbagh upazilas.

 Education

-The literacy rate of Noakhali district is 69.57% (male- 72.40% and female- 67.60%).
 School attendance rate is 74.40% for the five to 24 years age group.

-In Noakhali there are 1,243 Primary Schools (Government: 776, Non-government: 329, Community: 76, Satellite: 62), 289 High Schools, 161 Madrashas (Senior Madrasha: 30, Dakhil and Alim Madrasha: 131), five Technical Institutions (Youth Training Center: two, PTI: one Technical School and College: two, 35 Colleges (Government: eight, Private: 27), one Medical Assistant Training School (MATS), one Agricultural Training Institute, one Government Medical College, one Homeopathic Medical College, one Textile Engineering College and one Science and Technology University.
+In Noakhali, there are 1,243 Primary Schools (Government: 776, Non-government: 329, Community: 76, Satellite: 62), 289 High Schools, 161 Madrashas (Senior Madrasha: 30, Dakhil and Alim Madrasha: 131), five Technical Institutions (Youth Training Center: two, PTI: one Technical School and College: two, 35 Colleges (Government: eight, Private: 27), one Medical Assistant Training School (MATS), one Agricultural Training Institute, one Government Medical College, one Homeopathic Medical College, one Textile Engineering College and one Science and Technology University.